allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 ## Deployment
 ### Exporting the database using SQL Package tool
-The following script was executed, which successfully extracted data from the database and created the appropriate bacpac file.
+The following script was executed, which successfully extracted data from the database and created the appropriate `bacpac` file.
 As a result of the mentioned script, we received a compressed file of around 100GB.
-It should be noted here that the data in the database occupied about 3TB, so compression was very efficient.
+It is worth pointing out that data in the database occupied about 3TB, so compression was very efficient.
 The whole process took several hours.

 ```